 Through well-guided embodied conscious movement we are able to dive deep into our body / mind complex and discover more of the mystery that is life.

-Conscious movement is not simply "Ecstatic Dancing", or putting the body into Yoga asanas, or flowing through a T'ai Chi sequence; it is a practice that unifies heart, mind, and spirit in the crucible of the body.
+Conscious movement is not simply dancing ecstatically, or putting the body into Yoga asanas, or flowing through a T'ai Chi sequence; it is a practice that unifies heart, mind, and spirit in the crucible of the body.
 It is a practice that can be applied to daily living, in each and every moment.
 It is complementary to all other 'spiritual' practices, and what is more, it can be playful and joyful in nature, which is something most of us could do with in our lives.

 As the name implies, it is a practice of awareness, awareness of what is inside, what is outside, and what is happening in both spaces and the space in which they and we meet.
 It can be a deeply healing practice, and one that encourages creativity of expression and the expression of creativity.

 As a good friend of mine says, "There can be no vacation from consciousness".
 That, however does not mean that we cannot enjoy our explorations and our way of relating with it.